lyrebird-voice-changer/lyrebird/README.md

 - A clean and easy to use GUI

 # Usage
-1. Make sure you satisfy all requirements listed below (e.g. PulseAudio, sox)
+1. Make sure you satisfy all requirements listed below (e.g. Python 3.7, using PulseAudio, sox)
 2. Run `install.sh` to install dependencies and Lyrebird itself
 3. Launch Lyrebird from your preferred application launcher (e.g. GNOME, Rofi)
 4. Select a preset or set a custom pitch and flip the switch